maefahluang-uni/01-network-thant-htoo-san/README.md

 5. Study the code in `main()` and tell me What it does?
 ```
  write your through here.

+ The main() method starts two web servers on ports 8080 and 8081 using separate threads.
+It waits for the user to press any key, then tries to stop the servers and exits the program.
+However, the stop method used is outdated and doesn’t properly stop the servers.

 ```
 6. Run the `main()`, point the web browser to `http://localhost:8080` and `http://localhost:8081` It should shows a simple HTML with the word such as  `Hello, Web! on Port 8080`.